Colitis in Illinois

 Find A Provider Find A Location

 It is recommended that you see a GI doctor if you have diarrhea that lasts for more than two weeks.
 If you have blood in your stool, a fever, or any abdominal pain that is getting worse, seek treatment from our GI providers at GI Alliance of Illinois.
 Our GI doctors are board-certified and ready to help you with whatever GI issue you're facing.
-Request an appointment in our Chicago, IL, Peoria, IL, or Normal, IL, office today to learn more.
+Request an appointment in our Chicago, IL, or Bloomington, IL, office today to learn more.

 Our team at GI Alliance in Illinois is at the forefront of treatments available for colitis.
 When you request a consultation with our team, we will do our best to help you achieve a better quality of life.
 Please schedule an appointment to learn more about colitis and the treatments we provide in our Illinois office.